Living Standard — Last Updated 2 October 2024

 Pause until the user responds either positively or negatively.

-Invoke WebDriver BiDi user prompt closed with this, and true if the user responded positively or false otherwise.
+Invoke WebDriver BiDi user prompt closed with this,

 The prompt(message,